-"STAY AT HOME" EXECUTIVE ORDER 107 & 122 (Requiring Face Coverings, Gloves, and Social Distancing & Disinfecting Protocols) STILL IN PLACE The "Stay at Home" Executive Order No. 107 remains in full effect with additional requirements as stated in EO 122.
+WITH EO 151 SIGNED "STAY AT HOME" EXECUTIVE ORDER 107 & 122 (Requiring Face Coverings, Gloves, and Social Distancing & Disinfecting Protocols) ARE STILL IN PLACE The "Stay at Home" Executive Order No. 107 remains in full effect with additional requirements as stated in EO 122.
 As per EO 142, non-essential construction and non-essential retail stores with curbside pickup only, can resume Monday, May 18 @ 6AM.
 Regarding Executive Order 122, which requires employers to provide face coverings and gloves to employees who are still reporting to the workplace, and not working from home, members are expected to comply with the spirit of this EO.
 New Jersey's main concern was front of house workers (employees at stores for example).
-The state is fully aware that some manufacturing processes may prevent masks and/or gloves to be used.
-CCNJ recommends member companies to document the reason as to why they cannot be used in certain processes, and to implement a protocol to wipe down or disinfect areas.
+The state is fully aware that some manufacturing processes and other issues may prevent masks and/or gloves to be used.
+CCNJ recommends member companies to document the reason as to why face coverings cannot be used in certain processes, and to implement a protocol to wipe down or disinfect areas and maintain all other proper social distancing protocols.
+You may even consider installing separation panels.
+If your employees are still able to perform their jobs while working from home, they should continue to do so for the foreseeable future.
 While there is no proactive enforcement of the EO, employees can report any violations in regard to the EO's by an employer via NJ's COVID-19 portal.
 That is why we stress that member companies communicate directly to employees on how they are complying with the EO and providing a safe work environment, and in cases where a mask or glove is not provided make sure employees are aware of the reason, and given proper guidance on hygiene protocols.
 Companies must continue to make sure they are providing the face coverings (and gloves), and that the employees entering the workplace have them.
 But when they are alone in an office with no one else, there is no requirement to wear the mask.
 However, some companies have instituted policies requiring employees to wear face coverings 100% of the time while on site.
 CCNJ expects that these requirements will continue even when NJ begins the process of reopening.
+Considering the recent civil unrest in some cities in New Jersey and Pennsylvania, please be advised that there are some curfews and road closures in place.
+Please, refer to your specific municipality for information.
 Employees reporting to work are permitted to travel to and from their place of business.
 Businesses are encouraged to give each employee a letter indicating that the employee works in an industry permitted to continue operations, and their shift.
 Essential employees should have the company letter, and company ID accessible while driving to and from work, so they can present it with their license if necessary.
 We suggest the DHS Guidance to help with the letter.
 Below you will find new information highlighted in blue added since the last update.
 As well, take some time and explore the many links and information provided below and in previous updates.
 The state's main COVID-19 information portal is located at https://covid19.nj.gov/.
 To access previous updates click here.